The 7 New Rules of Blogging

-Start by setting a goal of posting one item a week on the same day and time every week.
+Start by setting a goal of posting at least two items a month.
 Then, set up Google Alerts for keywords that you might expect to yield news and other timely information about topics that your target audience needs to know about.
 Monitor the alerts and use them as idea starters.
-When you have at least four ideas, write four posts to drip to your blog over the next four weeks.
-During that time, collect more ideas and set a specific day and time in week three to write your next four posts.
+When you have at least four ideas, write four posts to drip to your blog over the next two-to-four weeks.
+During that time, collect more ideas and set a specific day to write your next four posts.
 Rinse and repeat.

-Over the next year you’ll have created 50+ posts, which is probably a lot more than your competitors have written.
+Over the next year you’ll have created about 25 posts, which is probably a more than your competitors have written.
 You’ll have demonstrated your commitment to keeping your website fresh.
-And you’ll have 50+ more chances of being seen in search results in a meaningful way.
+And you’ll have 25 more chances of being seen in search results in a meaningful way.